0x107a/0x107a.github.io/_posts/2022-05-24-Pure-Lambda-Calculus-and-Combinatory-Logic.md

 a programming language, and has served as the foundation of functional programming for decades.

-The primary goal behind the conception of the λ symbol was to provide a systematic means of providing distinct names to functions.
+The primary goal behind the conception of the λ notation was to provide a systematic means of providing distinct names to functions.
 Hence, came about the concept of anonymous functions.

 Anonymous functions, as the name implies, are functions which do not have a static identifier assigned to them.
-Instead, they are either assigned to a variable, or passed to another function as a parameter; which paves the way to higher order functions within our system of logic.
+Instead, they are either assigned to a variable, or passed to another function as a parameter; which paves the way to higher order functions, recursion, and the ability to perform computation.

 ## Basic Syntax of Lambda Calculus

-Now that we understand what a lambda function is, lets begin with the syntax of the Lambda Calculus.
+Now that we understand the general concept behind the Lambda Calculus, lets now begin with it's syntax.

 ```
 expression -> name | function | application